Aris-t2/CustomizeMyBird/README.md

 ## Thunderbird 68+

-**CMB will not be updated for Thunderbird 68+.
-I'm done with Mozilla and not going to rewrite this add-on again!
-Time to move to another Email client.**
+**CMB will not be updated for Thunderbird 68+, please don't ask for it.
+I'm done with Mozilla and their lies about keeping the "old" add-on eco system in Thunderbird.
+This add-on will not be rewritten by me again!**

 ## Download